-Swedish culture is pretty interesting, often a little weird and sometimes rather funny.
+“The culture of Sweden is often a little weird and sometimes rather funny.“

 When you go to Sweden or talk to a Swede, you might notice that they behave a little different from people in your home country.
 Some might even go so far and say Swedes are a bit weird.
 Or is it just you who is weird?
 (From the perspective of a Swede, you probably are. ;) ) On this site I will share the most important characteristics of Swedish culture, aspects that might be useful and good to know next time you travel to Sweden or interact with a Swede.

 Since “culture” is used in many diverse contexts, let's have a look the actual definition of the term.
 According to Wikipedia “Culture is an umbrella term which encompasses the social behavior and norms found in human societies, as well as the knowledge, beliefs, arts, laws, customs, capabilities, and habits of the individuals in these groups.”
 In this post I will focus on behaviours and norms of Swedish society, as well as typical customs and habits of the people in Sweden.

 First impressions – what others think of Swedes

 These are common impressions of how Swedes are perceived by foreigners visiting the country or getting to know people from Sweden.

 - Fashionable, well-dressed